nyarly/simplekey/README.md

 * Low confidence key verification via online identities.
 (But see affirms/)
 * Higher security "detached" master keys.
 * Key signing parties

+## License

+This repository contains code specifically put into the public domain.

+## Contribution

+I'm eagerly hoping for outside review and contribution to this project.
+The goals outlined in the introduction are inflexible, though.

+Furthermore, be aware that the act of issuing a Pull Request to this repository contitutes a contribution of the work in the Pull Request into the public domain.